 It shields your family from the elements, it provides security and shade, and it makes living comfortable -- but this integral part of your home is also one of the most overlooked.
 It’s none other than the roof!
 This is a comprehensive guide to shingle roof maintenance.

-If you want to keep your home in optimal condition, it’s important to pay attention to your roof and give it the care and attention that it deserves.
+If you want to keep your home in optimal condition, it’s important to pay attention to your shingle roof maintenance and give it the care and attention that it deserves.
 Neglecting your roof can lead to leaks, damage to attic insulation, sheetrock damage, your roof not lasting its full life expectancy and a number of other problems.

 Thankfully, roofs are relatively simple to look after and maintain if you follow the steps outlined in this guide.
 Let’s take a look!

 - Step 1: Before you Start...
 Safety First

 - Step 2: Get Rid of Overhanging Branches

 - Step 3: Regularly Inspect and Clean your Composite Roof